Topology-Driven Goodness-of-Fit Tests in Arbitrary Dimensions: Method

 \subsection{Two-sample test}

 A test statistic based on the Euler characteristic curve can also be adapted to the two-sample problem.
 Given two samples $X, Y \subset \R^d$ of possibly different sizes, following unknown distributions $X\sim F$ and $Y\sim G$, we are testing the null hypothesis $H_0\colon G \chieq F$.
-It is a consequence of sampling from $X \cup Y$ in the construction of the test statistics.
 The test statistic in this setting is the supremum distance between the normalized ECCs

 Moreover, recall that we rescale the samples to have a fixed average number of points in a ball of radius $r$, independently of the sample size.
 Since the null distribution is unknown, we fall back on a permutation test \cite[Section 16.3]{arias2022principles} to compute the $p$-value, see Algorithm \ref{algo:2SampleTesting} for the details.